CAU-LiuZiyu/CAU-LiuZiyu.github.io/_posts/2020-03-13-Outline-of-CCCS-from-DFTBA.md

 ---
-layout:     post                    # 使用的布局（不需要改）
+layout:     post
-title:      "Amazing Story of Computer Science"           # 标题
+title:      "Amazing Story of Computer Science"
-subtitle:   "Outlines of Crash Course Computer Science from DFTBA" #副标题
+subtitle:   "Outlines of Crash Course Computer Science from DFTBA"
-date:       2020-03-10              # 时间
+date:       2020-03-13
-header-img: "img/cccs.png"          #这篇文章标题背景图片
 ---

 I watched this fantasitic course [Crash Course Computer Science](https://www.bilibili.com/video/av21376839/) in last few days.
 It was quite a ENJOY！

 In case I might forget all about it in the future, I decided to make a outline of it.

-Thanks to the effort of [计算机速成课 | Crash Course 字幕组](https://github.com/1c7/crash-course-computer-science-chinese), I extract this outline from the README.md of their repo.
+Thanks to the effort of [计算机速成课字幕组](https://github.com/1c7/crash-course-computer-science-chinese), I extract this outline from the README.md of their repo.

 ## 第 1 集：计算机早期历史